ora-io/docs/resources/faq.md

 Here are some facts:

-* Modulus Labs used zkML to bring GPT2-1B onchain with [1m+ times overhead (200+ hours for each call), 128-core CPU and 1TB RAM](https://medium.com/@ModulusLabs/chapter-14-the-worlds-1st-on-chain-llm-7e389189f85e).
+* Modulus Labs used zkML to bring GPT2-1B on-chain with [1m+ times overhead (200+ hours for each call), 128-core CPU and 1TB RAM](https://medium.com/@ModulusLabs/chapter-14-the-worlds-1st-on-chain-llm-7e389189f85e).
 * The zkML framework EZKL [takes around 80 minutes to generate a proof of a 1M-nanoGPT model](https://hackmd.io/mGwARMgvSeq2nGvQWLL2Ww#Honey-I-SNARKED-the-GPT).
 * [According to Modulus Labs](https://medium.com/@ModulusLabs/chapter-8-make-zkml-real-a3a355b2b756), zkML has >>1000 times overhead than pure computation, with [the latest report](https://twitter.com/shumochu/status/1723839817836888365) being 1000 times, and [200 times for tiny model](https://medium.com/@ModulusLabs/chapter-13-scaling-intelligence-637d4a374153).
 * According to [EZKL’s benchmark](https://blog.ezkl.xyz/post/benchmarks/), the average proving time of RISC Zero is of 173 seconds for Random Forest Classification.